angoca/BenchmarkSQL-4/README.txt

 *********************************************************************
 Change Log:

+Version 4.0.2  2013-06-06  denis & cady
+   - removed Swing & AWT GUI so that this program is runnable from the command line
+   - remove log4j usage from runSQL & runLoader (only used now for the actual running of the Benchmark)
+   - fix truncation problem with customer.csv file
+   - comment out "BadCredit" business logic that was not working and throwing stack traces
+   - fix log4j messages to always show the terminal name
+   - remove bogus log4j messages

 Version 3.0.9 2013-03-21 denisl
    - Fix runLoader.sh to work with new log4j

 Version 3.0.8 2013-03-20 denisl
    - Config log4j for rotating log files once per minute